10 Different Types of Mortgage Loans Homebuyers Should Know About

 A conventional loan is any mortgage that’s not backed by the federal government.
 Conventional loans have higher minimum credit score requirements than other loan types — typically 620 — and are harder to qualify for than government-backed mortgages.
-Borrowers who make a down payment of less than 20% are typically required to pay private mortgage insurance (PMI) on this type of mortgage loan.
+Borrowers who make less than a 20% down payment are typically required to pay private mortgage insurance (PMI) on this type of mortgage loan.

-- Requires a minimum 620 credit score
+- Require a minimum 620 credit score

 Ideal for: Borrowers with a steady income and employment history, strong credit and at least a 3% down payment.

 A fixed-rate mortgage is exactly what it sounds like: a home loan with a mortgage interest rate that stays the same for the entire loan term.
 The rate included on your closing disclosure is the same rate you’ll have for the length of your repayment term, unless you refinance your mortgage.